Strever14/ar-unity/README.md

 # Overview

-This sample application contains a simple scene consisting of a Motorcycle table, The scene comes preconfigured with all of the 8th Wall XR controller scripts attached to the appropriate game objects.
+This sample application contains a simple scene consisting of a Motorcycle list, The scene comes preconfigured with all of the 8th Wall XR controller scripts attached to the appropriate game objects.
 Simply install 8th Wall XR and build!